zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-7-x/private-protected.md

 }
 ```

-As you can see that we can access the base class `A` private protected member using the reference of derived class `B`.
+As you can see, we can access the base class `A` private protected member using the reference of derived class `B`.

-But if you uncomment the commented line you will get the following compile-time error.
+But if you uncomment the commented line, you will get the following compile-time error.

 ```csharp
 Error CS1540 Cannot access protected member 'A.privateProtectedIntVal' via a qualifier of type 'A'; the qualifier must be of type 'B' (or derived from it)